With mild weather, fewer crowds, and one-of-a-kind attractions and events, spring is a good time to vacation in Toronto.

 Spring weather is ideal for street art tours.
 Stroll Queen Street West to discover public art at Queen West’s western edge, including downtown’s must-visit Graffiti Alley and eclectic Parkdale.

-Street art and street food go hand in hand, so grab a bite at Market 707 (a 15-minute walk from Graffiti Alley), which features over 20 vendors hawking everything from Montreal-style poutine to Ethiopian vegan platters to Syrian kababs and more.
+Street art and street food go hand in hand, so grab a bite at Market 707 (a 15-minute walk from Graffiti Alley), which features over 20 vendors hawking everything from Montreal-style poutine and Ethiopian vegan platters to Syrian kababs and more.

 6. Fresh artistic viewpoints